jamierajewski/illume-v2/README.md

 12. In the dropdown at the bottom, select the Prometheus instance we just set up and click import.
 13. Repeat the above steps for importing but this time use the ID **10703** which is for the Nvidia exporter.
 14. It is now functional and we can see all of our nodes, but they show up as "hostname:port" pairs which is not very useful, so let's change it to the instance name that we gave it in OpenStack
-15. In the Node Exporter dashboard, click "dashboard settings" and then "variables", and finally, the "node" variable
+15. **[NOTE - This part doesn't work properly yet.
+It will change the names, but then Grafana can no longer scrape the data properly]** In the Node Exporter dashboard, click "dashboard settings" and then "variables", and finally, the "node" variable
 16. There should be an expression in place that puts together the current name and looks like
 ```
 label_values(node_uname_info{job="$job"}, instance)